ka4ep/Lexical.Localization/docs/BestPractices/ClassLibrary/index.md

 ## Localization Root
 There should be another class called **LibraryLocalization** that is used as the *IAssetRoot* for the classes that use localization.
-This root is linked to the global static root and shares its assets.
+This root can be linked to the global static root and shares its assets.
 [!code-csharp[Snippet](LibraryLocalization.cs)]

 ## Classes